Hedge Accounting Consultant

 One of Chatham’s purposes is to have an impact on our clients.
 In this role, you will interact with treasurers, CFOs, controllers, audit partners, audit firm derivatives specialists, and standard setters.
 This role has a major client service/consulting component.
 Members of the team will have the opportunity to provide answers to client questions around complex topics, conduct research, have discussions with key personnel, and truly add value to our clients’ needs.
 Another Chatham purpose is to have an impact on our employees.
 You will have the opportunity to develop a specialization in this role — work with intelligent colleagues who are as invested in your success as they are in their own; learn about a lot of different industries in an environment that encourages asking questions; and develop in your role.

 In this role you will:

-- Provide consultation to clients at the highest levels of accounting and finance within private equity sponsors, their portfolio companies, and infrastructure companies
+- Provide consultation to clients at the highest levels of accounting and finance to a sophisticated client base

 - Manage a portfolio of clients providing advisement on hedging strategies, running and analyzing effectiveness tests, drafting hedge designation memos, creating journal entries and financial statement disclosures in accordance with US GAAP and IFRS, and providing management and auditor support